 The DPO and P-Card incorporates MSU-Bozeman's Standard Terms and Conditions or P-Card negotiated Terms and Conditions for purchases with a Total Contract Value of $25,000 or less (see Appendix AB).
 Departments are not authorized to negotiate the Standard Terms and Conditions.
 MSU Legal Counsel must approve any changes to the Standard Terms and Conditions, prior to contract award.

-Departments must send copies of DPO's to Procurement Services with payment..
+Departments must send copies of DPO's to Procurement Services with payment.
 Departments should retain copies of DPO's in their Department's files in accordance with policy established by the State Records Bureau.

 The DPO provides the following benefits: